ADF Logo

 In 2022, Alliance Defending Freedom had the privilege of supporting the Mississippi Attorney General’s Office in defending its pro-life law all the way to the U.S. Supreme Court.

 The result of that case, Dobbs v.
-Jackson Women’s Health Organization, was a resounding win as the high court overturned Roe v.
+Jackson Women’s Health Organization, was a resounding win as the Supreme Court overturned Roe v.
 Wade and returned to the people of each state the ability to support women and protect life.

-The people of Idaho did just that, and now, ADF and attorneys at the law firm Cooper & Kirk are assisting Idaho Attorney General Raúl Labrador to defend his state’s law against the Biden administration’s unlawful overreach.
+The people of Idaho did just that, and ADF and attorneys at the law firm Cooper & Kirk assisted Idaho Attorney General Raúl Labrador to defend his state’s pro-life law against the Biden administration’s unlawful overreach.

 What does Idaho’s law say?